1984 United States Senate election in Maine

 The 1984 United States Senate election in Maine was held on November 7, 1984.
-Incumbent Republican U.S. Senator William Cohen won re-election to a second term in a landslide.
+Incumbent Republican U.S. Senator William Cohen won re-election to a second term in a landslide over Democratic state representative Elizabeth "Libby" Mitchell.
+Both Cohen and Mitchell were unopposed in their party primaries.

+Mitchell would later serve as Speaker of the Maine House of Representatives from 1994 to 1997, and President of the Maine Senate from 2008 to 2010.
+She would also be the Democratic nominee for Governor of Maine in 2010, losing that election to Republican Paul LePage.